ymwjbxxq/aws-api-gateway-websocket/README.md

 ### Test time ###

-From command line, run the command
+From the command line, run the command
 ```javascript
 wscat -c Your_WebSocket_URL
 ```